ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - church
     bio: Bio coming soon
     image: /img/kevin-westfield.jpg
+  - name: Tony Lundy
+    jobtitle: Health & Safety Officer
+    bio: Tony is a Chartered Manager, OSHCR registered health & safety professional and ISO management consultant.
+He served his time as a production fitter at Ferranti Engineering before moving into a production machinery maintenance role at BTR Fatati.
+Tony moved into senior management roles and eventually became the HSQE Director for his family construction and manufacturing business.
+Tony has vast experience in strategic management and leadership as well as workplace safety and engagement.
+He is a keen walker, qualified mountain leader and enjoys adventures with his 6 grandchildren!
+    interests:
+      - hiking
+    image: /img/aslheadshot-31.jpg
 seo:
   title: Meet the Assembly Solutions Team | Get to know our People
   description: Meet our experienced and qualified team who are customer focused